fabianivulic/complex-systems-13/README.md

 ```
 This script calculates network metrics for vascular structures, including average degree and clustering coefficient.
 - `network_analysis`: This function uses SKAN to skeletonize the vascular network image and convert it into a network.
-- 'run_experiments': This function will vary a specified control parameter and run the simulation for a specified number of iterations for each parameter configuration.
+- `run_experiments`: This function will vary a specified control parameter and run the simulation for a specified number of iterations for each parameter configuration.
 ---

 ### 3.  **Network Time**